-Table 146 Upload Manager > FTP Uploadr
+Table 143 Upload Manager > FTP Uploadr

 LABEL DESCRIPTION Enable FTP Uploadr Click this to enable or disable the FTP Uploadr.
 When you disable the FTP Uploadr, a screen opens requesting confirmation.
 Select the check box to stop any current or queued uploads.
 If you do not select the check box, the FTP Uploadr will finish uploading the files that are already in the queue list.
 Clicking Yes will disable the FTP Uploadr.
-Disable FTP Uploadr Cancel all transmission for un-transmitted or transmitting files.
+Disable FTP Uploadr × Cancel all transmission for un-transmitted or transmitting files.
 Are you sure to disable FTP Uploadr?
-Yes No Add Server Click this to add a target FTP server entry.
-See Section 15.5.1 on page 263 for more details.
+Yes No. Add Server Click this to add a target FTP server entry.
+See Section 15.5.1 on page 256 for more details.
 Preferences Click this to manage the settings of the FTP Uploadr.
 Edit Server Select a server from the list and click this to edit the FTP server entry.
 Delete Selected Server(s) Select a server from the list and click this to remove the FTP server entry.
-Delete Selected Server(s) Are you sure you want to remove the server(s) from the list?
-Any files under transmission or un-transmitted will not be uploaded.
 Yes No Server Information Select a server from the list and click this to display the status and settings about the FTP server.
 Domain Name/IP Address This is the domain name or IP address of the FTP server.
 Port Number This is the port number used by the FTP server.
 Remote Path The NAS automatically uploads files to this location of the FTP server.
 Account Name This is the login account for the FTP server.
 Description This is the information related to the FTP server.